5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 Something we need to discuss – both finishes have environmental impacts.
 Traditional varnishes use petroleum-based solvents.
 Urethanes often contain isocyanates.
 Neither is great for the watershed we love.

 I've started exploring plant-based alternatives like Circa 1850 and Earth Safe Finishes.
-They're not quite there yet for marine use, but improving yearly.
+They're not quite there yet for serious marine use, but improving yearly.
 For now, I minimize waste by:

 - Buying only what I need